nishkeni/nishkeni.github.io/_pages/about.md

 * July 2019 - I will be joining Amazon as a Data Scientist!

+* June 2019 - I received the Secure and Private AI Scholarship by Facebook AI & Udacity.

-* August 2018 - I am joining Amazon as an Applied Scientist Intern - Machine Learning for this Fall!
+* August 2018 - I joined Amazon.in as an Applied Scientist Intern - Machine Learning for this Fall!

-* May 2018 - I will be joining Dr. Dawn Song as a Visiting Student Researcher for the Summer at the University of California, Berkeley (EECS, Computer Science)!
+* May 2018 - I joined Dr. Dawn Song as a Visiting Student Researcher for the Summer at the University of California, Berkeley (EECS, Computer Science)!